 - Assisting with the dog show (contact countywide project leader)

 - Overnight security in the barns (contact countywide project leader)

 - Facilitating archery demonstrations (contact countywide project leader)

-- Volunteer in Silent Auction (contact Silent Auction Committee)
+- Volunteer in 4-H Leaders Association Silent Auction (see below)

 Ziegler Building Set Up